LeoooDias/msgmodel/docs/V4_0_1_IMPLEMENTATION_COMPLETE.md

 Hello!
 [INFO] Model: gpt-4o
 [INFO] Provider: openai
-[INFO] Use --verbose to see privacy guarantees for this provider
+[INFO] Use --verbose to see privacy information for this provider
 ```

 ---